Email Security and Simplification Project

 1. Removal of custom automatic email forwarding - COMPLETE AS OF AUGUST 2023 - see below for further information

-2. Define the risk and cost associated with local email services and agree support for departments migrating from local email services to Nexus
+2. Define the risk and cost associated with local email services and agree support for departments migrating from local email services to Nexus365 - IN IMPLEMENTATION STAGE

 3. Implement Validation Protocol (DKIM/DMARC/ARC) to improve the authentication of our outgoing emails and reduce the number of our emails that go to people's junk folders - IN IMPLEMENTATION STAGE